Plans to annex 650 acres west of the SLT get delayed; Lawrence home sales fall, but prices do too in March

 Planning commissioners, though, never got to the voting stage on the annexation request.
 Instead, the application was deferred before it was ever presented to the planning commission.

-My attempts to reach Phil Struble — president of Lawrence-based Landplan Engineering and a representative of the Wichita development group seeking the annexation — haven’t been successful.
-However, Jeff Crick, Lawrence’s planning director, did tell me via email that the request was pulled from the planning commission’s agenda due to the rezoning application being “incomplete.”
+Jeff Crick, Lawrence’s planning director, told me Wednesday via email that the request was pulled from the planning commission’s agenda due to the rezoning application being “incomplete.”

 City officials didn’t provide additional details about what elements of the application are incomplete, but Crick did confirm that the request is still an active one.
 In other words, the developers haven’t backed out of the project.

-That is consistent with information I’ve heard in the city’s development community.
-The proposed annexation always has involved multiple parcels of land and multiple landowners.
+On the Thursday, the developer of the project told me that indeed was the case.
 As we reported in December, Wichita businessman Phil Bundy has secured a contract to purchase about 800 acres west of the SLT and Bob Billings interchange.
 Since that land is under contract but not yet owned by Bundy’s group, that requires the existing landowners to complete certain parts of the application.
-Getting all those steps in order and all the landowners in alignment, may be part of the delay.
+Getting all those steps in order and all the landowners in alignment can be a logistical task.

 •••